 Report cards and parent conferences are vehicles by which the school can inform parents of their child's progress.
 Communication with parents about their child's achievement should be on-going and to that end, the school encourages parents to initiate a conference with their child's teacher whenever a need arises.

-Parents of kindergartners are scheduled for conferences in January and June.
+In lieu of report cards in grade K, individual conferences are scheduled for January and June.

 NURSE/HEALTH/NUTRITION

 LUNCH AND BREAKFAST PROGRAM